-The STC must contact the vendor-designated shipper directly to schedule "Return Service" pickup.
+The STC must contact UPS, the vendor-designated shipper, directly to schedule "Return Service" pickup.
 Before calling UPS, sort and package the materials according to the directions below so that you can return all materials with a single call.
 Refer to the Pearson Return Instruction Sheet and Shipping Carrier Return Instructions included in the Test Coordinator Kit shipped with your testing materials.
 Materials must be packed according to the school level, NOT the district level.
-Materials must be shipped no longer than 5 days after your LEA/district testing window closes.
+Materials must be shipped no longer than 5 days after your testing window closes.
+All secure materials must be noted on the Form to Return Secure Materials before shipping them back to Pearson.
 Materials returned late risk not receiving scores.